MarioGit19/bpl3/PLAN.md

 - ✅ Recursive enums (via pointers)
 - ✅ LLVM IR generation for tagged unions
 - ✅ Explicit returns in match arms (blocks returning values)

 ---

-## [2] ✅ Operator Overloading for User Types (COMPLETED)

-**Description:** Let user-defined types implement special methods (dunder-style like `__add__`, `__eq__`) that override built-in operator behavior for instances.
-This makes custom types (like Vector, Complex, BigInt) feel like first-class citizens by allowing them to be used with familiar operators.
-Operators become syntactic sugar for method calls, making code more intuitive and readable.

-**Implementation Status:** ✅ Fully Implemented

----